“One day in Milan is enough,” my Italian Airbnb host shared, as I peppered her with questions upon check-in.

 Due to jetlag, I ended up needing two days to see what I mentioned in this article.
 However, I'm confident travelers already in the region can comfortably see everything in a single day.

-The historic area is walkable, however, to get there, you'll likely want to take the metro train as most hostels, and budget accommodation is outside the center.
+The historic area is walkable, however, to get there, you'll likely want to take the metro train as most hostels and budget accommodation are outside the center.